Best and Worst Ingredients for Sensitive Skin

 - Denatured Alcohol

 The above lists are a general guidance for things you may wish to look for or avoid if you have sensitive skin.
 If you're receiving treatment for a condition like acne, talk to your doctor if your skin is irritated or dry.
+Acne-prone and oily skin can get tricky to care for if you have sensitive skin because so many of the natural remedies for acne can be irritating.
+This article takes a look at 20 of the best natural ingredients for acne.

 As you identify your individualized list of good and bad for you, you can adjust and try more things.
 Remember that allergies and irritants are different but can overlap.
 Also, remember that skin barrier healing takes time, and specific strategies can help.